Relative Hilbert Scheme of Points: Proof of Theorem

-Starting from a cohomology class of relative Hilbert scheme of points and by pushing all the points supported on the cohomology classes with dimension 0 and 1 in the $\PP^2 \setminus D$ to the bubbles, we can write it in term of cohomology classes with no such terms.
+Pick a cohomology class $\alpha$ of the relative Hilbert scheme of points.
+Push all the points supported on cycles with dimension 0 and 1 in the $\PP^2 \setminus D$ to the bubbles.
+We get a representation of $\alpha$ in terms of cohomology classes with no $\alpha_0$ and $\alpha_1$ in their representation.
 There is one point that we want to clarify before going any further.
-If we start with a class that has more than one point supported on point or a line in the $\PP^2 \setminus D$ , then we have more than one way of writing this class in term of classes with no such points.
+If we start with a class that has more than one point supported on a zero cycle or a line in the $\PP^2 \setminus D$ , then we have more than one ways of writing this class in term of classes with no such points.
+More precisely, pick two such zero cycles $Z_1$ and $Z_2$.
+Pushing $Z_1$ to the bubble gives an expression (by the Point-Bubble relation), also pushing $Z_2$ to the bubble gives another expression.

 \begin{lemma} The above two expressions can be obtained from each other using other types of relations. \end{lemma}

 \begin{proof} There are three cases that we have to consider: